hoch/WAAX/README.md

 grunt build         # builds the minimized JS files into 'build/' folder grunt deploy        # produces deployment build in 'dist/' folder
 ~~~

-## Documentation and API Reference

-The newer version of documentation will be posted soon and the previous version is still accessible [here](http://hoch.github.io/WAAX/docs/).

 ## License and Contact